chloeanz04/EFFECTS-OF-COVID-19-PANDEMIC-ON-A-NEW-CHANNEL-S-INTERACTION/README.md

 # [Python] Effects of COVID-19 Pandemic on a New Channel’s Interaction

 ## 📖 Overview
 This project analyzes how the COVID-19 pandemic affected audience interaction on a new media channel.
-The goal is to investigate whether the pandemic positively or negatively impacted engagement levels—such as likes, comments, and user sentiment—and how audience behavior shifted during different phases of the pandemic.
+The goal is to investigate whether the pandemic positively or negatively impacted engagement levels—such as likes, views.

 The project covers the full workflow: automated data collection, LLM-based text processing, and statistical analysis with visualizations.